ruancmoral/IMDB_Ratings/readme.md

 # IMDB Rating Analysis

-Make Analysis of the ratings of given TV Show in IMDB across seasons.
+Scrap IBMD show returning some info and make Analysis of the ratings across seasons.

 # About